Princeton-CDH/remarx/README.md

 uv run remarx-app
 ```

+### Default corpus directories

+Both the Sentence Corpus Builder and Quote Finder notebooks default to the folders `~/remarx_corpora/original` and `~/remarx_corpora/reuse` for saving and selecting sentence corpora.
+If the folders don't exist yet, the notebooks will prompt you to create them.

 ### Closing quote finder app

 The app will not close automatically when you close the browser window or tab.